Almikun/kcd2-dice-optimizer/README.md

 Probabilities for faces 1 to 6 (and optionally 0 for joker face)

 The last die must be the normal die, which is always available in quantity 6 and cannot be modified.

+## Author
+Developed by Almikun.
+This is a fan-made project and is not affiliated with Warhorse Studios or KCD2.